rinogrego/Fundus-Eye-Project/README.md

 - Multi-label Retinal Disease Classification Using Transformers (2022)
 - An interpretable transformer network for the retinal disease classification using optical coherence tomography (2023)
 - Multi-label classification of retinal disease via a novel vision transformer model (2024)
+- Automatic Detection and Classification of Hypertensive Retinopathy with Improved Convolution Neural Network and Improved SVM (2024)